Ahmed-Ali/JSONExport/README.md

 7. Objective-C - MAC - parses the JSON using built-in NSJSONSerialization for MAC.
 8. Objective-C - CoreData - parses the JSON using built-in NSJSONSerialization

+Screenshot shows JSONExport used for a snippet from Twitter timeline JSON and converting it to Swift-CoreData.
 ![alt tag](https://cloud.githubusercontent.com/assets/5157350/5228493/72693010-7713-11e4-9e42-625a8590424a.png)

 Installation